Our business model

 • 1.
 Retention is defined as average maturing fixed contractual retail deposits that remain with the Group on their maturity date.

 • 3.
-Employees at grades A (Executive Director) to grade E (including function heads with senior direct reports or employees at specialist roles of a senior nature).
+Employees at grades A (Executive Director) to grade E (including function heads with senior direct reports or employees in specialist roles of a senior nature).